stevinz/awesome-game-engine-dev/README.md

 - Other
     - :books: - Article, Blog, Collection, List, Tutorial(s)
     - :earth_americas: - Website
-- :octocat: - Link to Repo, click on it to see the source code!
+- :octocat: - Link to Repository.
+Click on it to see Source Code!
-- :fire: - Hot!
-Amazing, must-see resource!
+- :fire: - Hot, Amazing Resource!

 <br><br>